exokitxr/exokit/docs/magicleap.md

 #### `MLMesher.onmesh : function(MLMeshUpdate[])`

-When set, `onmesh` will be called with an array of `MLBufferUpdate`.
+When set, `onmesh` will be called with an array of `MLMeshUpdate`.
 This indicates a change to the world mesh state which should be applied to the scene.

 #### `MLMesher.destroy : function()`